 You may have breakthrough bleeding, especially during the first 3 months.
 Tell your doctor if this bleeding continues or is very heavy.

-If you need surgery or medical tests or if you will be on bed rest, you may need to stop using Lo Loestrin Fe for a short time.
-Any doctor or surgeon who treats you should know that you are using Lo Loestrin Fe.
+If you need major surgery with long-term bed rest, you may need to stop using Loestrin 24 Fe for a short time.
+Any doctor or surgeon who treats you should know that you are using birth control pills.

-While taking Lo Loestrin Fe, you will need to visit your doctor regularly.
+While taking Loestrin 24 Fe, you will need to visit your doctor regularly.

-Store Lo Loestrin Fe at room temperature away from moisture and heat.
+Store Loestrin 24 Fe at room temperature away from moisture and heat.

 What happens if I miss a dose?

-You may not have your period this month but this is expected.
-However, if you miss your period 2 months in a row, call your healthcare provider because you might be pregnant.
+If you miss 2 or more active pills, you may not have a period during the month.
+If you miss a period for 2 months in a row, call your doctor because you might be pregnant.